Mahesh100/Java/README.md

 Java is an object oriented programming language that is used on a distributed envrionment on the internet.
 Java is a high level language that is easy to read and understand.
+Java is popurlaly used in console,GUI,Web based applications and mobile application.